PolyhedralDev/TerraDocs/_sources/api/intro/adding-structure.rst.txt

 While it's entirely possible to register things by providing a :javadoc:`RegistryKey` instance, it's generally cleaner to implement the :javadoc:`Keyed` interface in the object you want to register.
-This will become especially aparrent when you're registering many of the same type of object at once.
+This will become especially apparent when you're registering many of the same type of object at once.
 The pattern to implement keyed is generally

 ``class Thing implements Keyed<Thing>``.